Hu Weiyong: Biography

-At the end of 1379, he was removed from office and at the beginning of the following year, the deputy censor accused him of attempting to overthrow the emperor.
-Investigators soon constructed a picture of a conspiracy led by Hu, which, with the support of part of the army, as well as the Mongols and Japanese, aimed at a coup d'état, including the assassination of the emperor.
-He was executed on 12 February 1380, along with the Censor-in-chief Chen Ning.
-However, the purge continued; even distant relatives of the accused, their helpers and protégés, relatives of these protégés, and so on, a total of 30,000 to 40,000 people were killed.
+In late 1379, Champa (present-day southern Vietnam) sent envoys to the Ming capital, Nanjing, but Hu failed to report their arrival, one of his duties.
+When the Emperor learned of this, he was enraged and berated Hu and Wang, who in turn blamed the Secretariat.
+The furious emperor then ordered the execution of Wang and the imprisonment of the officials involved.
+At the beginning of the following year, Tu Jie, a vice censor-in-chief who had been in contact with Hu and feared being implicated, accused him of attempting to overthrow the Emperor.
+Investigators soon constructed a picture of a conspiracy led by Hu, which, with the support of part of the army, as well as the Mongols and Japanese, aimed at a coup d'état, including the assassination of the Emperor.
+(Note: Another account claims that Hu Weiyong lured the Emperor to his residence under the pretext of showing him a newly discovered spring, intending to assassinate him.
+The plot was foiled when a eunuch alerted the Emperor, who then discovered hidden troops on Hu's property, leading to Hu's execution.
+Despite conflicting narratives, it is generally accepted that Hu consolidated power by placing his supporters in key positions, though whether he truly intended treason remains uncertain.)
+He was executed on 12 February 1380, along with the Censor-in-Chief Chen Ning.
+(Note: Tu Jie was also executed despite having reported the conspiracy.
+In subsequent investigations, Li Shanchang was also implicated and executed.)
+The purge continued; even distant relatives of the accused, their helpers and protégés, relatives of these protégés, and so on, a total of 30,000 to 40,000 people were killed.

-The fall of Hu Weiyong was accompanied by a reorganization of the highest state administration bodies.
-The Central Secretariat was abolished and six ministries were directly subordinated to the emperor.
+The fall of Hu was accompanied by a reorganization of the highest state administration bodies.
+The Central Secretariat post was abolished and six ministries were directly subordinated to the emperor.
 The Chief Military Commission, which stood at the head of the armed forces, was divided into five independent commissions, and the Censorate was reorganized.